-SPRING 2025 TOUR 2 | ITINERARY
+SPRING 2026 TOUR | ITINERARY

-Sunday 27 April Today we each pack into our daypack a change of clothes for overnight as our suitcases will be transferred to our hotel in Matsumoto on Day 8.
+Sunday 26 April.
+Today we each pack into our daypack a change of clothes for overnight as our suitcases will be transferred to our hotel in Matsumoto on Day 8.

-We take a detour from the Nakasendo today and travel to the Kaida Highlands at the foot of Mount Ontake, the second highest volcano in Japan (after Mount Fuji).
+We take a detour from the Nakasendo today to the highlands of Kaida Kogen plateau on the edge of Mount Ontake, the second highest volcano in Japan (after Mount Fuji).
 Many people who travelled the Nakasendo trail to Kiso Fukushima were pilgrims on their way to nearby Mount Ontake, considered one of the holiest mountains in Japan.

-We travel by shuttle bus to the start of today's walk with a brief stop at the Karasawa-notaki waterfall along the way.
+We travel by shuttle bus to the start of today's walk with a brief stop at the Karasawa-no-taki waterfall along the way.
 We begin by climbing over the Jizo Pass and then down onto the Kaida Highlands, a plateau 1200 metres above sea level with views of Mount Ontake.
 We stop here for lunch before taking a short bus ride to the start of our second walk for the day.
 We climb up and over the Nishino pass then descend to our hot spring accommodation for the night.
 In total, we walk approximately 11 kilometres today.

-Monday 28 April.
-After breakfast we travel by shuttle bus to Yabuhara, a town further up the Kiso Valley from Kiso-Fukushima, and rejoin the Nakasendo trail.
+- DAY 8 - Monday 27 April.
+After breakfast we travel to Yabuhara, a town further up the Kiso Valley from Kiso Fukushima, and rejoin the Nakasendo trail.
 From Yabuhara we walk approximately 8 kilometres up and over the Torii-toge pass to the next post town of Narai.
 Known as Narai of the Thousand Houses, Narai has a long stretch of well-preserved buildings housing many souvenir shops, cafes and restaurants.
 We have time to explore the town and buy an early lunch (own cost).
 From Narai we take a train to Matsumoto where we enjoy the last night of the tour.
 In the late afternoon, we have time to wander through the charming historical Nakamachi district with its interesting antique and curio shops.
-For our final dinner together we eat out at one of Matsumoto's fine restaurants.
+For our final dinner together we eat out at one of Matsumoto's fine restaurants. - DAY 9 - Tuesday 28 April.

-Tuesday 29 April.
 Our tour ends this morning but not before we visit Matsumoto Castle, built over 400 years ago (entrance fee included).
 Matsumoto Castle is nicknamed 'crow castle' due to its striking black appearance.
 From Matsumoto there are train connections to Tokyo and back to Nagoya.
 We are happy to assist with the purchase of train tickets for onward journeys.
-There are a number of other popular tourist destinations close by such as Takayama, Kamikochi and Kanazawa and you may choose to continue travelling in the area.

-The walking distance on most days can be shortened by taking a taxi or train part way.
+There are a number of other popular tourist destinations close by such as Takayama and Kanazawa and you may choose to continue travelling in the area. - 1 The walking distance on most days can be shortened by taking a taxi or train part way.
 The cost of taking a taxi or train is additional to the tour price.
-Please contact us for further information about the options to shorten walking distances.
+Please contact us for further information about the options to shorten walking distances. - 2 We have two accommodation options on Day 4 and the location will be confirmed closer to tour time.
+If we stay at the alternative accommodation we walk to Nagiso at the start of the day and the total walking distance on Day 5 is approximately 20 kilometres.